 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Estrella, Luiz Felippe Jr., "Simulation de l'interaction entre le voilement local et les modes globaux d'instabilite des profils a froid par une combinaison de la methode des largeurs effectives et de l'element fini non-lineaire de poutre spatiale" (1993).
-Center for Cold-Formed Steel Structures Library.
+CCFSS Library (1939 - present).
 74.